 Steadman Hill Consulting’s report projects that transferring service would provide long term cost savings.
 Prior to issuing a recommendation on transferring service, GMT will explore issues beyond the finances:

+GMT wants to hear from the communities we serve, both riders and municipal partners.
+We will conduct outreach to get this input prior to our final report.

 GMT values our workforce.
 We do not want a transfer of service to negatively impact on employees.
 GMT is concerned about the fallout of transferring union positions to a non-union provider in Franklin County.
 We will continue to work with VTrans and the other providers to address these issues.

-GMT wants to hear from the communities we serve, both riders and municipal partners.
-We will conduct outreach to get this input prior to our final report.

 GMT will examine the internal financial impact.
 Any negative impact to GMT’s urban financials resulting from a transfer will need to be mitigated… transferring service can’t amplify urban’s financial crisis.

 Preview of Final Report